 Dr. Kaskas has spent time looking for answers to the following questions: Who are we?
 Where did we come from? and Where we are going?

-So before we attempt to ask important questions like where we came from, why we are here, and where we are going, we need to realize where we are within this vast universe and whether we are important enough to affect it.
+So, before we attempt to ask important questions like where we came from, why we are here, and where we are going, we need to realize where we are within this vast universe and whether we are important enough to affect it.

 These humbling figures make one realize that we are small insignificant creatures with huge egos.
 Our value, if any, cannot be because of who we think we are or where we are.
 So where does this feeling of being significant come from?
 It has to come from a source outside of ourselves.
 Feeling important comes from our uniqueness in this universe.
-Our ability to ask these questions is a direct result of our unique consciousness; “the perception of what passes in a man’s own mind[1],” our awareness of who we are and where we are.
+Our ability to ask these questions is a direct result of our unique consciousness; “the perception of what passes in a human being’s own mind[1],” our awareness of who we are and where we are.

 In our attempt to find answers we need to observe the smallest building block of this universe; the atom as well as the largest and what is common to both, without forgetting that our ability to observe is in itself profoundly important as it is a reflection of our unique consciousness.